- E-mailingrid.miljeteig@uib.no

 Major research themes:

-- Clinical ethics dilemma in low-income settings with a special focus on bedside dilemmas and treatment of newborns
+• Clinical ethics dilemma in low-income settings with a particular focus on bedside dilemmas and treatment of newborns

-- Teaching and capacity building in medical ethics and priority setting
+• Teaching and capacity building in medical ethics and priority setting with a particular focus on context-adjusted teaching and training in low-resource settings

 Identifying, describing, analysing, and discussing the many ethical dilemmas in medicine has been my focus as a researcher and as a teacher of students in medical ethics, as well as in practical ethics work as a leader in a clinical ethics committee.

-I´ve been fortunate to be part-time employed as an associate professor/professor at the University of Bergen since 2012, as an ethicist at Haukeland University Hospital, and in periods also as a practising clinician.
-I also lead the Organizing Committee for the 13th International Society for Priorities in Health Care PRIORITIES2022 which gave me a solid insight into priorities around the world and an engaging network of researchers, policymakers and clinicians.
+I´ve been fortunate to be employed part-time as an associate professor/professor at the University of Bergen since 2012, as an ethicist at Haukeland University Hospital, and as a practising clinician.
+I also led the Organizing Committee for the 13th International Society for Priorities in Health Care PRIORITIES2022, which gave me a solid insight into priorities worldwide and an engaging network of researchers, policymakers and clinicians.
+I´m a member of the National Committee for Medical and Health Research Ethics and the WHO Working Group on Clinical Ethics.

 Main teaching obligations:

-- Medical ethics for medical students and denal students, University of Bergen.
+• Medical ethics for medical students and denatal students, University of Bergen.
 2007 -

-International publications in peer-reviewed journals last five years:
+International publications in peer-reviewed journals last six years:

 Isaksson Rø K, Magelssen M, Bååthe F, Miljeteig I, Bringedal B. Duty to treat and perceived risk of contagion during the COVID-19 pandemic: Norwegian physicians' perspectives and experiences-a questionnaire survey.
 BMC Health Serv Res.
 2022